kubeedge/website/docs/developer/make_verify.md

 **6.4**.
 Check differences.

-This script ensure that the Custom Resource Difinitions (CRDs) in the build/crds directory are up-to-date by comparying them with freshly generated CRDs.
+This script ensure that the Custom Resource Definitions (CRDs) in the build/crds directory are up-to-date by comparying them with freshly generated CRDs.
 If there are differences, it prompts the user to update the CRDs by running **`hack/generate-crds.sh`**